websterling/Python-QR-Code-Labels/README.md

 start = 1000001
 num_sheets = 4

 The sheets are produced as png images.
+They are formatted to be printed centered on a letter size (8.5" x 11") page.

+helvetica-10.pil and helvetica-10.png are font files, and sheet1.png is a sample sheet of labels.